-Driven by an esprit-de-corps that transcends traditional disciplinary boundaries, age and geography, this passionate group of professionals has banded together for more than 3 years to form a non-profit organization known as the Coalition for Technology in Behavioral Science (CTiBS).
-CTiBS is a multi-disciplinary organization is dedicated to creating and supporting a vision that galvanizes the potential of technology and the behavioral sciences to create proactive interventions that are accessible to the world at large.
+Driven by an esprit-de-corps that transcends traditional profession-specific boundaries, culture and geography, this passionate group of professionals has worked together since 2011.
+Their non-profit 501(3)(c) exists as a California entity known as the Coalition for Technology in Behavioral Science (CTiBS).
+CTiBS is an interprofessional, international organization is dedicated to creating and supporting a vision that galvanizes the potential of technology and the behavioral sciences to create proactive interventions that are accessible to the behavioral community worldwide.

-- Development of the Journal of Technology in Behavioral Science, a journal dedicated to the timely publication of research related to technology and human behavior.
+- Founding, publishing and disseminating the Journal of Technology in Behavioral Science (JTiBS), a journal dedicated to the timely publication of research related to technology and human behavior.

-- Exploration of competencies for behavioral health professionals to define and ensure best practices in using technological resources to enhance their practice.
+- Research, development and dissemination of interprofessional telebehavioral competencies for behavioral health professionals to define and ensure best practices.

 If you share the international, interprofessional vision advanced by CTiBS, please contact us and let us know.